esaruoho/paketti-manual/README.md

 I'm also doing the same thing for the Renoise subforum `Beginners Questions` and `Tool Discussion` & `Tool Announcements`.

 The objective for those specific subforums is to find abandoned tools, suggestions for tools, and questions from beginners.
 When a beginner sees Renoise, they don't know what's there, and they might ask for something that *should* be there, but *isn't*.
-So it's a cleverly disguised feature request.
+So it's a cleverly disguised accidental feature request.

 *Please note:*
 If there's something in the manual here, that feels hard to comprehend or you feel requires better explanations, please send me a message or [leave an issue](http://github.com/esaruoho/issues/new), so I'll focus on that.